 As explained previously, the factors being credited with the rapid growth in the PV market in the last decade include federal, state and utility incentives.
 The federal incentives include the renewal and expansion of the investment tax credit to remove the \$2,000 cap on residential installations and to allow electric utilities access to the investment tax credit.
 In more recent years the desire to insulate from potential carbon regulation has caused utilities to focus more on low and no carbon resources to meet new capacity needs.
-The favorable factors in Indiana include the feed-in tariffs by IPL and NIPSCO and the expansion of the Indiana net metering rule to include all customer classes and systems up to 1 MW.
+The favorable factors in Indiana include the feed-in tariffs by IPL (now AES) and NIPSCO and the expansion of the Indiana net metering rule to include all customer classes and systems up to 1 MW.

 The Indiana net metering rule was modified by the May 2017 Senate Enrolled Act 309 to reduce the compensation from net retail rate to 1.25 times the utility's average wholesale rate beginning on July 1, 2022.
-Generators installed before the end of 2017 would continue to receive the full retail rate compensation until July 1, 2047 while those installed in the years 2018 through 2022 would be compensated at the full retail rate until July 1, 2032.
-In May 2021 CenterPoint Energy, having reached the 1 percent aggregate capacity limit filed and received approval from the IURC to discontinue net metering for all new distributed generation customers except those installing biomass systems.
-In its place CenterPoint Energy plans to implement an instantaneous net billing rate that compensates customers at 1.25 times the average locational marginal price at CenterPoint's node on the Midcontinent Independent System Operator's (MISO) node system.
-The IURC approval has been appealed to the courts and the instantaneous rate's implementation will await the decision of the courts [14, 25, 26, 27].
+Generators installed before the end of 2017 would continue to receive the full retail rate compensation until July 1, 2047 while those installed from 2018 until either 2022 or when the utility's total net metering load reaches 1.5 percent of their peak demand will be compensated at the full retail rate until July 1, 2032 [15, 30].